nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Fargo's former Pirate Ship now promoted to Ghost Ship

 - Run away from the fight in the cabin and get out.
-- Check the door infront of the injured guy, it'll say that you'll need a key.
+- Check the other door nearest to you (Infront of the injured guy), it'll say that you'll need a key.

 ### Finding the Key (Image Credits: EvilAsh25)